 The increasing urban population and growing industrial mining activities around the world, which have driven the demand for rapid trams, local passenger and fast metro trains, represent the key factors driving the global rolling stock market.
 People are increasingly opting for public transports as it reduces on-road congestion and provides a time-saving, comfortable and economical mode of transportation.
 Moreover, the innovations in big data and analytics have assisted industrial Original Equipment Manufacturers (OEMs) and suppliers to streamline their operations and provide digital solutions, real-time monitoring and predictive maintenance solutions to rolling stock users.
 Furthermore, technological advancements such as magnetic levitation trains (Maglev Trains), application of IoT in communications, signaling, engineering and enhancing onboard experience for the passengers have also catalyzed the growth of the global rolling stock market.
-Looking forward, IMARC Group expects the market to reach a value of US$ 65 Billion by 2025, registering a CAGR of around 3% during 2020-2025.
+Looking forward, IMARC Group expects the global rolling stock market to exhibit moderate growth during the next five years.

 The report has also analysed the competitive landscape of the market along with the profiles of the key players.